 It’s hard to put a value on this service desk, but assuming you get your call answered faster than others, it’s an estimated value of about $25.

-If you take even just a few longer flights a year, not to mention an international long-haul flight or 2, this benefit will be very noticeable in the savings you’ll realize by not paying these seating fees.
+If you take even just a few longer flights a year, not to mention an international long-haul flight or 2, this benefit will offer noticeable savings by bypassing these seating fees.

 Secondly, anyone on your same reservation (up to 8 people) also receives complimentary Main Cabin Extra seats, too.
-If you’re traveling from Philadelphia (PHL) to San Francisco (SFO) with 8 friends, without this benefit, each of you would pay an extra $80+ to sit in Main Cabin Extra.
-This means this benefit would have the group save $640.
+If you’re traveling from Philadelphia (PHL) to San Francisco (SFO) with 8 friends, each of you would pay an extra $80+ to sit in Main Cabin Extra without this benefit.
+You’d save the group $640 with these seat selections.